Looksmaxxing: Criticism

 Looksmaxxing has been connected to incel sub-culture since its origins within it.
-Writing for The Conversation, senior lecturer and researcher Jamilla Rosdahl of the Australian College of Applied Psychology considered the practice to convert young men into incels as a result of TikTok algorithms.
-On the popularity of looksmaxxing amongst young people overall, she wrote that "where young people feel like they can't control their environment, they may turn to trends such as looksmaxxing as something they can control," attributing several real world problems such as an unstable economy and the increase in young men struggling to get into relationships.
-Paediatrician, Dr Milan Agrawal FRCPCH, in an interview with BBC News, stated that "looksmaxxing perpetuates unrealistic physical expectations, prompting disordered eating habits among teenage boys".
+Writing for The Conversation, senior lecturer and researcher Jamilla Rosdahl of the Australian College of Applied Psychology considers that the practice converts young men into incels, as a result of TikTok algorithms.
+On the popularity of looksmaxxing amongst young people overall, she wrote that "where young people feel like they can't control their environment, they may turn to trends such as looksmaxxing as something they can control", attributing several real-world problems such as an unstable economy and the increase in young men struggling to get into relationships.
+In some cases, men involved in the practice have reported benefits such as getting a girlfriend, as well as positive affirmation from their peers after improving their looks.
+Albeit such praise is invariably mixed with critique, which helps maintain a common outlook with less attractive members, who all feel subordinate to the masculine ideal.